Code-Institute-Submissions/Milestone-25/README.md

 MISSION: MEMORYPHILE
 ----------------------------
 >The concept behind this project is a spy-themed memory matching game, with a landing page setting the theme (providing the ‘mission’, and explaining the rules of the game), with a second page containing the game itself.
+>
 >The game is made up of 18 squares, containing 9 hidden matching pairs.
 The player is able to click a square, revealing an image, then attempt to pair this image with its match by clicking another square to reveal a new image.
 Should the two images match, the cards remain revealed and the player’s score increases by one.
 Should the two images not match, both cards will return to their hidden state.
 Once all pairs are matched and revealed, the player wins – and a ‘mission success’ message is displayed, giving the player a summary of their score and providing the option to play again.
+>
 >In addition to the match mechanic, game play has two further parameters; moves and time.
 The player has 60 seconds, and 20 moves in which to make all correct matches (this is to add some challenge to the game, and to prevent rapid random clicking as a means to win).
 Should the timer hit zero, or player moves hit 21, a ‘mission failure’ message is displayed, and the player is given the chance to play again.
+>
 >At any point during the game, the player is able to return to the instructions by clicking the ‘home’ icon, or restart a new game by hitting the ‘replay’ button.

 ### External User’s Goal: ###

- * The site’s users are .
+ * The site’s users are people seeking a quick, fun distraction to fill time.

 ### Site Owner’s Goal: ###

- * The Mighty Nein are interested in attracting and maintaining clients, and gathering new quests
+ * The site developer wants to provide a basic game for people to enjoy.

 ### Features include: ###

- * Showcase images of the group, and a video clip of their adventures
- * Publicise availability and event dates, alongside social media
+ * Landing page with instructions and theme
+ * Game page with matching game, timer and move counter
- * Provide detail about specific members, with link to character information
+ * Success/ failure instances, with the option to replay

 DEMO
 ----